 - Conditioning Pipeline: Pipeline to process data before sending it out using this output. - Max record size (KB, uncompressed): Maximum size (KB) of each record batch before compression.
 Setting should be < message.max.bytes settings in Kafka brokers.
 Defaults to 768 - Max Events Per Batch: Maximum number of events in a batch before forcing a flush.
 Defaults to 1000. - Flush Period (s): Maximum time between requests.
 This could cause the payload size to be smaller than max.
 Defaults to 1.

-Cribl uses a set of internal fields to assist in forwarding data to a destination.
+Cribl LogStream uses a set of internal fields to assist in forwarding data to a destination.

-topicOut
+Field(s) for this destination: topicOut

 key

 headers

 keySchemaIdOut

-\\valueSchemaIdOut
+valueSchemaIdOut

 Azure Monitor Logs